intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/convolutional.md

 * `nbFilter`: Number of convolution filters to use.
 * `nbRow`: Number of rows in the convolution kernel.
 * `nbCol`: Number of columns in the convolution kernel.
 * `init`: String representation of the initialization method for the weights of the layer.
 See [here](initialization/#available-initialization-methods) for available initialization strings.
-Default is Xavier.
+Default is "glorot_uniform".
 * `activation`: String representation of the activation function to use.
 See [here](activation/#available-activations) for available activation strings.
 Default is null.
 * `borderMode`: Either 'valid' or 'same'.
 Default is 'valid'.
-* `subsample`: Int array of length 2 corresponding to the step of the convolution in the height and width dimension.
+* `subsample`: Length 2 corresponding to the step of the convolution in the height and width dimension.
 Also called strides elsewhere.
 Default is (1, 1).
 * `dimOrdering`: Format of input data.
-Either DataFormat.NCHW (dimOrdering='th') or DataFormat.NHWC (dimOrdering='tf').
-Default is NCHW.
+Either 'th' (Channel First) or 'tf' (Channel Last).
+Default is 'th'.
 * `wRegularizer`: An instance of [Regularizer](../../../APIGuide/Regularizers/), (eg. L1 or L2 regularization), applied to the input weights matrices.
 Default is null.
 * `bRegularizer`: An instance of [Regularizer](../../../APIGuide/Regularizers/), applied to the bias.
 Default is null.
 * `bias`: Whether to include a bias (i.e. make the layer affine rather than linear).
 Default is true.